apigee/apigeetool-node/README.md

 * create or delete a Cache resource in Edge
 * create, retrieve or delete a KVM Map in Edge
 * create, retrieve or delete a KVM Entry in Edge
-* create, delete Target Servers
 * attach, detach, or get a FlowHook
+* create, get, delete, list Target Servers

 You need to be familiar with basic concepts and features of Apigee Edge such as API proxies, organizations, and environments.